RadchenkoVlada/Car_rental-website/README.md

 HTML, CSS, Python 3.7.1, framework Django 2.2.5, Database Sqlite and so on...\
-Supporting Programs: Sublime Text 3 - editor with a free evaluation period, PyCharm - s an integrated development environment (IDE) used in computer programming, specifically for the Python language\
+Supporting Programs: Sublime Text 3 - editor with a free evaluation period, PyCharm - is an integrated development environment (IDE) used in computer programming, specifically for the Python language

 ## Setup

-######The instructions for starting a web site locally on a computer are described for users Linux and OS X
+> The instructions for starting a web site locally on a computer are described for users Linux and OS X

 First of all to create and run all the web applications that we will develop throughout, you will need working copies of the following software: